Trump’s Guardrails Are Gone

 Read: 14 must-read moments from the Mueller report

-For secretary of state, Trump last year tapped Mike Pompeo, a loyalist who the president has welcomed into his inner circle.
+For secretary of state, Trump last year tapped Mike Pompeo, a loyalist whom the president has welcomed into his inner circle.

-Illustrating the relentless demands Trump made on aides to do his bidding, former Secretary of State Rex Tillerson gave a December interview in which he seemed to foreshadow Mueller’s findings.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.